patkub/bs4-polymer/README.md

 ### Build

 This command compiles sass and inlines the resulting css into the components.
-The components are output to the `dist` folder.
+The resulting components are output to the `dist` folder.

 ```sh
 yarn run build